SSDI Appeal in Pennsylvania: Hearing Offices, Wait Times, and Tips

 Frequently Asked Questions

-Pennsylvania has moderate wait times compared to larger states.
 The Philadelphia office handles the highest volume but has invested in reducing backlogs.
-Pittsburgh and Harrisburg tend to be faster.
+Pittsburgh and Harrisburg tend to be faster than the Philadelphia office.

 How to Prepare for Your Hearing?